nimbly/Syndicate/README.md

 ## Custom router

-Although using the `#[Consume]` attribute is the fastest and easiest way to get your message handlers registered with the application router, you may want to implement your own custom `Message` routing solution.
+Although using the `#[Consume]` attribute is the fastest and easiest way to get your message handlers registered with the application router, you may want to implement your own custom  routing solution.
 Syndicate provides a `Nimbly\Syndicate\RouterInterface` for you to implement.